 Binomial Distribution

 This matters because nonprofits constantly deal with yes-or-no outcomes at scale and rarely know what variation to expect.
 If your email open rate is usually 22% and you send 200 emails, you'd expect about 44 opens.
 But the binomial distribution tells you that anything between roughly 33 and 55 opens is ordinary random variation.
 If you ran an A/B test and one version got 48 opens while the other got 44, that gap tells you almost nothing.
 In grant applications, if your historical success rate is 30% and you submit 10 proposals, getting just 1 funded in a given cycle isn't a sign that your writing declined.
-The binomial distribution puts the probability of one or fewer successes at about 15%, which is bad luck but not rare bad luck.
+The binomial distribution puts the probability of one or fewer successes at about 15%.
+That's bad luck, not rare bad luck.
 In event planning, if 60% of registrants typically attend and you have 80 registrations, attendance could range from about 40 to 56 without anything unusual happening.

 See It